teiwei2003/cosmos-sdk/docs/zh/architecture/adr-020-protobuf-transaction-encoding.md

 }

 message AuthInfo {
-    // This list defines the signing modes for the required signers.
+   //This list defines the signing modes for the required signers.
 The number
-    // and order of elements must match the required signers from TxBody's messages.
+   //and order of elements must match the required signers from TxBody's messages.
-    // The first element is the primary signer and the one which pays the fee. repeated SignerInfo signer_infos = 1;
+   //The first element is the primary signer and the one which pays the fee.
+    repeated SignerInfo signer_infos = 1;
-    // The fee can be calculated based on the cost of evaluating the body and doing signature verification of the signers.
+   //The fee can be calculated based on the cost of evaluating the body and doing signature verification of the signers.
 This can be estimated via simulation.
     Fee fee = 2;
 }

 message SignerInfo {
-    // The public key is optional for accounts that already exist in state.
+   //The public key is optional for accounts that already exist in state.
 If unset, the
-    // verifier can use the required signer address for this position and lookup the public key. google.protobuf.Any public_key = 1;
+   //verifier can use the required signer address for this position and lookup the public key.
+    google.protobuf.Any public_key = 1;
-    // ModeInfo describes the signing mode of the signer and is a nested
+   //ModeInfo describes the signing mode of the signer and is a nested
-    // structure to support nested multisig pubkey's ModeInfo mode_info = 2;
+   //structure to support nested multisig pubkey's
+    ModeInfo mode_info = 2;
-    // sequence is the sequence of the account, which describes the
+   //sequence is the sequence of the account, which describes the
-    // number of committed transactions signed by a given address.
+   //number of committed transactions signed by a given address.
 It is used to prevent
-    // replay attacks.
+   //replay attacks.
     uint64 sequence = 3;
 }